godotengine/godot-docs/classes/class_world2d.rst

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Class that has everything pertaining to a 2D world.
+A resource that holds all components of a 2D world, such as a canvas and a physics space.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Class that has everything pertaining to a 2D world.
-A physics space, a visual scenario and a sound space.
+Class that has everything pertaining to a 2D world: A physics space, a canvas, and a sound space.
 2D nodes register their resources into the current 2D world.

 .. rst-class:: classref-introduction-group